-Although costs for patients is always a concern, Dr. Busalacchi says pharmacogenomic testing is a cost, and time-saving mechanism for our healthcare system.
+Although costs for residents is always a concern, Dr. Busalacchi says pharmacogenomic testing is a cost, and time-saving mechanism for our healthcare system.

-“Especially in psychiatry, PGx can play a huge role in eliminating the trial-and-error method of prescribing for our patients,” he says.
+“Especially in psychiatry, PGx can play a huge role in eliminating the trial-and-error method of prescribing for our residents,” he says.
 “The test results will tell us which medications will work.
 The results will also tell us the appropriate dose for safety and efficacy.
-This will reduce the number of failed prescription attempts, the number of office visits, and will ultimately improve patient satisfaction.”
+This will reduce the number of failed prescription attempts, the number of office visits, and will ultimately improve resident satisfaction.”

-Above all, patient care is the most pressing concern for those enrolled in the Academy.
+Above all, resident care is the most pressing concern for those enrolled in the Academy.
 Although the system may be imperfect, improvements are imminent with constant research and technological developments.